Vision-Paudel/PrimalityTest/README.md

 # PrimalityTest
 Test for prime numbers.
 -------------------------------
-It can test for prime number up to 10E16.
-(1 Quintillion)
+It can test for prime number up to 10E16 (1 Quintillion) by trying to find possible factors.

 I have tried to make it efficient.
 It tests for large numbers within seconds.